i

 1. Plugins

-In Plugins, you will find an overview of all additional functionalities on your site.
-You can add new plugins and remove (unused) ones.
-(We will tell you more about plugins later in the article.)
+Under ‘Plugins’, you will find an overview of all additional functionalities on your site.
+You can add new plugins and remove unused ones.
+We will go into more detail about plugins later in the article.

 1. Users